JBShady/COD5-Remastered/README.md

 * Added functionality for double-tapping interact to detonate, except when inside barrier or Mystery Box triggers
 * Limit of 25 charges planted per player, last charge auto detonates but deals nerfed damage to player
 * Disabled friendly fire to prevent griefing, unless the satchel owner disconnects
+* Added prone settings so weapon lowers as player crawls

 #### Scoped Snipers
 * Have identical damage and ammo between variants depending on the map